 Where can I get the H1N1 vaccine?

-Either contact your primary care physician or Find a flu vaccination clinic near you.
+Contact your primary care physician or find a flu vaccination clinic near you.

 How can I prevent getting the flu in the first place?